launch-pad-investments/virtual-air-marshal/SYSCOMMANDS.md

-# Get in touch with developer tema
+# Get in touch with developer team

 ## Predispositions for command with sub commands to work